Mayor slams U.S. Marshal for "uninformed" statement on shooting | WSGW 790 AM & 100.5 FM

-The mayor of Columbus, Ohio, criticized a U.S. Marshal on Friday for providing an “inappropriate, uniformed” statement about the death of 23-year-old Casey Goodson Jr.
+The mayor of Columbus, Ohio, criticized a U.S. Marshal on Friday for providing an “inappropriate, uninformed” statement about the death of 23-year-old Casey Goodson Jr.

 Soon after Goodson was fatally shot by a sheriff’s deputy last Friday, U.S. Marshal Peter Tobin made multiple claims that have been disputed by Goodson’s family and have not been repeated by authorities investigating the shooting.
 He has since said his comments were “premature.”